| Celestron SkyMaster Pro 20×80 Specifications | |

 These binoculars are a serious observing system.
 Quality support equipment is essential:

-At this level, many observers compare binoculars to telescopes.
+At this size, the comparison to a telescope becomes real.
 A 90mm refractor (£300–500) offers similar light-gathering.
-The choice becomes: do you prefer the two-eyed binocular view or the magnification/detail of a scope?
-Many observers own both.
+The question is whether you prefer two-eyed binocular views or single-eyepiece magnification with more flexibility.
+Many experienced observers own both.